Why are termites so harmful?

 What is termiticide?

-Termiticide is a pesticide used for the prevention, control, and suppression of termites.
+Termiticide is a pesticide used to prevent, control, and suppress termites.
 It spreads like a virus.
 One termite will carry it around and infect other termites like a virus.

-There are about 4,500 species of cockroach, of which 30 species are associated with human habitations, and about four species are well known as pests.
+Cockroaches are harmful pests because they spread disease and contaminate our food.
+There are about 4,500 species of cockroach, of which 30 species are associated with human habitations, and about four species are well-known as pests.
 Some cockroaches have been known to live up to three months without food and a month without water.
 They prefer warm climates and are considered “cold intolerant” but are resilient enough to survive occasional freezing temperatures.
 This makes them difficult to eradicate once they have infested an area.

 They feed on human and pet food and can leave an offensive odor.
 They can also passively transport microbes on their body surfaces, including potentially dangerous ones to humans.